oak-hu/oak-hu.github.io/content/2024-2025/Knowledge of Meaning.md

 * Also useful to treat lexical items as having their meanings necessarily, and 'other meanings' as different homophonous items.
 * We identify sentences with phemes; in particular, those whose utterance may perform a complete speech act.

 Is it open to the Strawsonian to individuate things in this way?
-It seems like you have to buy some notions of reference.
+It seems like you have to buy some realist-y notions.
 (Or, I guess I don't understand how you can go syntax-first.)
 'Ann!' seems to count (as a greeting from a friend, an imperative from a parent, ...) without any obvious elided content (versus in answer to, say, 'Who smokes?').
 So, does 'Ann smokes' contain the subsentence 'Ann'?

 Response: *in 'Ann smokes', 'Ann' isn't *used* as a sentence; so it's not a subsentence.* But 'Ann smokes, and Jane dances' doesn't use 'Ann smokes' as a sentence, yet 'Ann smokes' is surely a subsentence in a way that 'Ann' isn't!

 ### 4. The classification of sentences

+* Claim: it's unfruitful to try and find differences in speech acts, say, in telling someone that something is the case, or to do something.
+*

 (The proposition that arithmetic is incomplete was first proved by Godel?
 Does the ideology of propositions even make sense here, for necessary truths?)